mouchabeurre/i3-window-killer/README.md

 2. look up the window `class` in the dictionnary (formated `class=icon`)
 3. if it exists, use it, else continue
 4. walk every `.desktop` file under `/usr/share/applications` (TODO add other possible locations / make it a parameter)
-5. look for a fuzzy match of the `class` on the `Name` key ([freedesktop specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#recognized-keys))
+5. look for the best fuzzy match of the `class` on the `Name` key ([freedesktop specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#recognized-keys))
 6. get the `Icon` value from the matched desktop entry
-7. persist its name to the dictionnary
+7. persist its name to the dictionnary and use it